Emergency vehicle lighting: India

+Italy

+According to Italian law, only blue or amber lights are allowed as warning lights on vehicles.

+Blue lights

+Blue lights are reserved for emergency vehicles such as the ones used by national and local police, Carabinieri, Guardia di Finanza, ambulances, fire engines, and government VIPs on duty.

+Sirens

+According to Italian law, to indicate an ongoing emergency, the combined use of blue lights and sirens is necessary.
+The use of blue lights without a siren is not codified in Italian law; steady blue lights, without siren, are nonetheless commonly used to enhance on-road visibility of the emergency vehicle and to signal passers-by that the vehicle is on duty.

+Amber lights

+The amber lights are reserved (and mandatory) for heavy equipment and utility vehicles such as excavators, tow trucks or bin lorries.

 Japan

 Red is the most used color on Japanese emergency vehicles.
 Japanese police use light bars mounted on a raised (mechanical) platform to make them more visible over congested streets.
 Rotating lights are most commonly used.
 But some newer vehicles have LED light bars installed.
 Vehicles with any other light color than red are security or engineers.
 Wig-wag headlights are not used.